pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ### Tips

-* Ensure that the account represented by the token you are using, has access to the stack.
+* Ensure that the account represented by the token you are using has access to the stack.
   * This can lead to 404s being returned from the Pulumi Service because the token is invalid for any number of reasons.
 * Ensure that you use the fully-qualified stack name when passing the stack name to `pulumi` commands.
   * A fully-qualified stack name is of the format `<org_name>/<project_name>/<stack_name>`.